THIS AGREEMENT (THE “AGREEMENT”) IS MADE BETWEEN CURVEGRID INC. (THE "PROVIDER"), AND YOU (THE “CUSTOMER”). EACH A “PARTY” AND TOGETHER THE “PARTIES”.

 Unless the context otherwise so requires:

-references to Provider and the Customer include their permitted successors and assigns;
+references to us and the User include their permitted successors and assigns;

 words in the singular include the plural and in the plural include the singular.